Demersal fish: Deep water

 Deep water demersal fish occupy the benthic regions beyond the continental margins.

 On the continental slope, demersal fishes are common.
 They are more diverse than coastal demersal fish, since there is more habitat diversity.
 Further out are the abyssal plains.
-These flat, featureless regions occupy about 40 percent of the ocean floor.
+These flat, featureless regions occupy about 40 per cent of the ocean floor.
 They are covered with sediment but largely devoid of benthic life (benthos).
 Deep sea benthic fishes are more likely to associate with canyons or rock outcroppings among the plains, where invertebrate communities are established.
 Undersea mountains (seamounts) can intercept deep sea currents, and cause productive upwellings which support benthic fish.
 Undersea mountain ranges can separate underwater regions into different ecosystems.

 Rattails and brotulas are common, and other well-established families are eels, eelpouts, hagfishes, greeneyes, batfishes and lumpfishes.

 The bodies of deep water demersal fishes are muscular with well developed organs.
 In this way they are closer to mesopelagic fishes than bathypelagic fishes.
 In other ways, they are more variable.
 Photophores are usually absent, eyes and swimbladders range from absent to well developed.
 They vary in size, and larger species, greater than one metre, are not uncommon.

 Deep sea demersal fish are usually long and narrow.
 Many are eels or shaped like eels.
 This may be because long bodies have long lateral lines.
 Lateral lines detect low-frequency sounds, and some demersal fishes have muscles that drum such sounds to attract mates.
 Smell is also important, as indicated by the rapidity with which demersal fish find traps baited with bait fish.